AliBaghizadeh/genai-summarizer-app/README.md

 ## The Challenge

+The problem I am trying to address in this project is my personal bottleneck problem in reading and summarizing information on my areas of interest in AI, particularly computer vision.

 - **Information Overload:** AI research moves fast.
-Papers, blogs, and code spread across many sources.
+Papers, blogs, and code are spread across many sources.
 - **Manual Work:** Reading and summarizing wastes time and can miss crucial facts.

 **Goal:** Build an AI assistant that reads documents, answers questions, and checks its own work.